 The hidden cost comes from the extra labor required to shred the cheese.
 It might be worth it to buy shredded cheese if you want a special mixture of cheese that you can’t get from a single block, or if you are making a dish that requires a ton of work and could use a shortcut.

-To find out just how much more, consider that 2 pounds of prepacked whole carrots are $1.59, or 80 cents per pound at the supermarket.
-But 1 pound of baby carrots also costs $1.59.
-At these price points, you’ll pay double for baby carrots what you would for whole carrots.
+To find out just how much more, consider that 2 pounds of prepacked whole carrots are $1.29, or 65 cents per pound at the supermarket.
+But 1 pound of baby carrots costs 99 cents, or 34 cents more per pound.

 Jell-O refrigerated pudding snacks have a lot going for them.
 They’re the perfect portion size to satisfy a craving for something smooth and sweet.
 Plus, they come in a convenient cup with a peel-off lid.
 But again, you will pay extra for the convenience.

-For a package of four Jell-O refrigerated pudding snacks, you’ll spend $3.09, or 77 cents per serving.
+For a package of four Jell-O refrigerated pudding snacks, you’ll spend $2.69, or around 67 cents per serving.
 You can spend a whole lot less, however, if you make your own.
-A box of Jell-O instant pudding makes four 1/2-cup servings and costs $1.49.
+A box of Jell-O instant pudding mix makes four 1/2-cup servings and costs $1.49.
 That means each serving is 37 cents, plus the cost of the 2 cups of milk needed for the recipe.
-Still, the pudding batch you make will be considerably less than the premade refrigerated pudding.
+Still, the pudding batch you make will cost considerably less than the premade refrigerated pudding.

 You might be saving money by passing up individual bottles of drinking water in the grocery store aisle, choosing water in larger jugs instead.
 You could be saving a whole lot more, however.

-Self-service refill water costs 35 cents per gallon on average, which equals $1.75 per 5 gallons.
+Self-service refill water costs 35 cents per gallon on average, which equals $1.75 per five gallons.
 All you have to do to get started is buy a 5-gallon bottle and a dispenser.
-A countertop water dispenser is $26.59 and a 5-gallon water bottle is $10.88.
+A countertop water dispenser is $40.78, and a 5-gallon water bottle is $9.88.

-By contrast, 5 gallons of drinking water at the supermarket costs $5.78, which equals approximately $1.16 per gallon — more than three times the refill water.
-Your cost savings on your first 50 gallons of water will pay for the initial investment in the dispenser and bottle — and then you can watch the savings pour in.
+By contrast, five 1-gallon jugs of drinking water at the supermarket cost $5 — close to three times the price of the refill water.
+Your cost savings on your first 80 gallons of water will pay for the initial investment in the dispenser and bottle — and then you can watch the savings pour in.